Ahmed-Araby/wish/README.md

 # wish
-wish a simple UNIX like shell.
+wish stands or 'Wisconsin Shell" it is a simple UNIX like shell, that I will built as part of my study for this [OS](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/) course.

+## material about wish

+## design of "wish"

+## what "wish" can do